State, federal antitrust charges against Facebook could come as soon as November, sources say

 The timeline could still change, cautioned the people familiar with the probe, adding that work is ongoing.

+State attorneys general in particular are in the late stages of preparing their complaint, according to the people.
+A fifth person, who also spoke on the condition of anonymity, added the state investigators sought to shore up an initial roster of participants by Friday.
+The bipartisan group has focused its attention on Facebook’s strategy of purchasing potential competitors, sometimes to acquire and kill them, according to two of the people.

-The FTC, in particular, has not yet voted to bring a case against Facebook, though the people said a meeting of its Democratic and Republican members this week — first reported by The Washington Post — involved presentations illustrating how the agency might proceed.
-State attorneys general, meanwhile, are in the later stages of preparing a complaint, according to the sources.
+The FTC, meanwhile, has not yet voted to bring a case against Facebook, though some of the people said a meeting of its Democratic and Republican members this week — first reported by The Washington Post — involved presentations illustrating how the agency might proceed.

 A lawsuit against Facebook would be the second major antitrust action against Silicon Valley in a matter of weeks.
 The U.S. government joined 11 states to sue Google on Tuesday over allegations that it engaged in illegal, anti-competitive tactics to ensure the dominance of its search engine.

-Facebook and the FTC declined comment, as did a spokesperson for the attorney general of New York.
+Facebook and the FTC declined to comment, as did a spokesperson for the attorney general of New York.

 Federal officials initiated their antitrust probe into Facebook last year after the company agreed to pay $5 billion to settle a government probe over a series of privacy scandals.
 The FTC, one of the country’s two competition enforcement agencies, specifically set its sights on Facebook’s purchase of its past rivals — Instagram, a photo-sharing app, and WhatsApp, a messenger service — and the extent to which the tech giant’s sprawling corporate footprint has come to violate antitrust laws.

-State investigators revealed their own plans last October: Letitia James, the Democratic attorney general of New York, said at the time she would lead 46 other states and territories in a bipartisan, wide-ranging antitrust inquiry targeting Facebook.
+State investigators revealed their own plans last October: James, the Democratic attorney general of New York, said at the time she would lead 46 other states and territories in a bipartisan, wide-ranging antitrust inquiry targeting Facebook.
 James said in a statement then that state enforcers had grown “concerned that Facebook may have put consumer data at risk, reduced the quality of consumers’ choices, and increased the price of advertising.”

 One memo showed Facebook leaders discussing a “land grab” to acquire its possible threats.
 Another 2018 document prepared for Zuckerberg seemed to suggest Facebook felt its greatest competition came from its own subsidiary apps.
-Investigators led by Rep. David Cicilline (D-R.I.), the chairman of the House antitrust committee, said the trove they amassed ultimately showed how Facebook’s past purchases “tipped the social networking market toward a monopoly."
+Investigators led by Rep. David N. Cicilline (D-R.I.), the chairman of the House antitrust subcommittee, said the trove they amassed ultimately showed how Facebook’s past purchases “tipped the social networking market toward a monopoly."

 Facebook staunchly has rebutted the charges, pointing to the fact that federal regulators had the chance to prevent it from acquiring Instagram and WhatsApp and did not.
 The company’s arguments foreshadow the likelihood of a major, lengthy legal battle between the tech giant and state and federal antitrust enforcers that try to exact severe penalties for Facebook’s business practices.